 Yet one thing is certain: virtually nothing in the code is there by accident.
 Every incomprehensible provision is there to serve the interest of someone who made it worthwhile for a politician to direct his staffers to put it there at an opportune point in the legislative process.

 You didn’t determine any of these provisions.
 Unlike those who did put them there, often with billions of dollars at stake, you don’t count.
-Your role in the entire taxing affair is simple and normally boils down to two things: one is to pay the amount that the IRS tells you to pay, and the other is to be punished with penalties and interest if you don’t satisfy the IRS.
+Your role in the entire taxing affair is simple and as the national tax experts bbb put it, it normally boils down to two things: one is to pay the amount that the IRS tells you to pay, and the other is to be punished with penalties and interest if you don’t satisfy the IRS.